 Re-Registration Period Now Open for Hondurans with Temporary Protected Status

 All applicants must submit Form I-821, Application for Temporary Protected Status.
 Applicants may also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, at the time of filing Form I-821, or separately at a later date.
-Both forms are free on USCIS’ website.
+Both forms are free for download on USCIS’ website at uscis.gov/tps.

-USCIS will issue Employment Authorization Documents (EAD) with a July 5, 2018 expiration date to eligible Honduran TPS beneficiaries who timely re-register and apply for EADs under this extension in accordance with the TPS Honduras Federal Register Notice.
-Given the timeframes involved with processing TPS re-registration applications, however, DHS recognizes that not all re-registrants will receive new EADs before their current EADs expire on Jan.
-5, 2018.
-Accordingly, DHS has automatically extended the validity of EADs issued under the TPS designation of Honduras for 180 days, through July 4, 2018.
+USCIS will issue new EADs with a Jan.
+5, 2020 expiration date to eligible Honduran TPS beneficiaries who timely re-register and apply for EADs.
+Given the timeframes involved with processing TPS re-registration applications, however, USCIS recognizes that not all re-registrants will receive new EADs before their current EADs expire.
+Accordingly, USCIS has automatically extended the expiration date on EADs issued under the TPS designation of Honduras for 180 days, through Jan.
+1, 2019.
+This automatic extension includes individuals who have EADs with an expiration date of Jan.
+5, 2018, and who applied for a new EAD during the last re-registration period but have not yet received their new EADs.